cookieShepsky/Assignments_Sem1/git_notes.md

 - branches can be perceived as a timeline of project commits. these branches run in parallel.
 - this is useful for adding new/experimental features that we want to keep separate of the main version (**master branch**) for the time being.
 - we can create a new branch using `git branch <branch-name>`
+- alternatively, we can use the -b flag to specify that we're creating a new branch: `git branch -b <branch-name>` (good practice for remote repositories)
 - and use `git branch` to list the current existing branches.
 - we then switch to a branch using `git checkout <branch-name>`
 - committing will always commit to the current branch you are "checked out" to.